-DCM (Optical Holdings) Ltd (Appellant) v Commissioners for Her Majesty's Revenue and Customs (Respondent) (Scotland)
+DCM (Optical Holdings) Ltd (Appellant) v Commissioners for His Majesty's Revenue and Customs (Respondent) (Scotland)

 Case ID: 2021/0020

 (1) Were tax assessments made by HMRC in 2005 made out of time and therefore time barred?